Looking for more information on applying to our Audiovisual, Digital or Partnership streams? Check out our frequently asked questions below.

 I have a family series that will most likely be aired in prime time.
 Is it eligible for a Rocket Fund investment?

 Per the Rocket Fund Guidelines, an eligible program for a family audience must clearly demonstrate relevance to children or youth rather than a general audience.
 Are any of the protagonists under 18, or is the story told from a child’s or youth’s point of view?
 A series that is a family story aimed at a young audience, but also the type of content that parents would like to watch, would likely be eligible for the Rocket Fund.
 A series that is a family story geared towards adults, but may be appropriate for children (i.e. no strong language or mature themes) it may not be eligible for a Rocket Fund investment.
 It is at the discretion of the Rocket Fund to determine whether or not a program is appropriate for a family audience as defined in the Rocket Fund Guidelines.
 Please contact the Rocket Fund office if you are unsure if your program meets eligibility requirements.

-We don’t remember our login to the Online Application Portal, can it be reset?
+We don’t remember our login to the Online Application Portal.
+Can it be reset?

 When setting up an account for the Online Application Portal, it is best to use a generic office email so that the password can be retrieved easily.
-If you know the email that the account was set up using, you can easily reset the password – just click on “Forgot Your Password?” on the login page, enter the email address, and a new temporary password will be sent to that address.
+If you know the email that the account was set up using, you can easily reset the password – just click on “Forgot Your Password?” on the login page, and enter the email address and a new temporary password will be sent to that address.
 You can also add several account users to your account, each with their own login, and any of these users should be able to log in and update any account information as needed.
 If you are still unable to access your account, please contact the Rocket Fund office for additional assistance.

-The portal won’t let me upload my documents, am I doing something wrong?
+The portal won’t let me upload my documents.
+Am I doing something wrong?